mpeterv/luacheck/README.md

 luarocks install luacheck
 ```

-If it is not possible to install [LuaFileSystem](http://keplerproject.github.io/luafilesystem/) in your environment, use `luarocks install luacheck --deps-mode=none`.
 For parallel checking Luacheck additionally requires [LuaLanes](https://github.com/LuaLanes/lanes), which can be installed using LuaRocks as well (`luarocks install lanes`).

 ### Windows binary download